 You will be required to be in class (physically or virtually, according to your enrollment status) every Tuesday evening from 5:00-10:00 pm.
 ET, 43 weeks per year.
-In addition to class time all students are expected to do supplemental reading, case histories (at least one per year), diagnostics practice and two class projects (1 per year), as well as monthly quizzes.
+In addition to class time all students are expected to do supplemental reading, diagnostics practice, submit one case history and two class projects (1 per year), as well as complete monthly quizzes.

 What are the requirements for the class projects?